SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

   * rpm-build
   * rpm-sign

 The root user is created and the OS shell is booted up.

 Configuring the Operating System
 ===================================================
+Once you've installted your operation system, you can configure it.
 When configuring the operating system, several basic settings related to creating a new server are required.
 Configuring these as part of your basic set-up increases your server's security and usability.

 Logging In to the Server
 --------------------------------